adaster98/chibi-manager/README.md

 - You can enable click though, which makes them hide on mouse over for 3 seconds.
 - You can enable drag mode and move them wherever you like.

+Make sure you have `GTK4` and `gtk4-layer-shell` installed for this to work!

 Demo:
 <video src="https://github.com/user-attachments/assets/934eb9c6-c061-47a7-96be-e7a415c6899e" controls></video>